AlerianEmperor/LuxRenderer/README.md

 # Lux Renderer

-Lux Render is a rendering system capable of rendering high quality, life-like images, and independent from any third party library.
-Everything was written from scratch in pure C++.
+Lux Render is a rendering system capable of rendering high quality, life-like images.
+Everything was written from scratch in pure C++ without any third party library.
 This project cover most of the content in pbrt v3 and also easier to read.

 # Featuring